-(ii) Financial liabilities: A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.

-Where an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and the recognition of a new liability, and, the difference in the respective carrying amounts is recognised in profit or loss.

-- 2.22 Leases where the Company is the lessee: Leases where a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
-Payments made under operating leases are charged to the income statement component of the consolidated statement of comprehensive income on a straight-line basis over the period of the lease. - 2.23 Leases where an entity is the lessor: Leases of vessels where the entity does not transfer substantially all the risks and benefits of ownership of the vessel are classified as operating leases.
+- (ii) Financial liabilities: A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires. - Where an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and the recognition of a new liability, and, the difference in the respective carrying amounts is recognised in profit or loss. - 2.22 Leases where the Company is the lessee: Leases where a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
+Payments made under operating leases are charged to the income statement component of the consolidated statement of comprehensive loss on a straight-line basis over the period of the lease. - 2.23 Leases where an entity is the lessor: Leases of vessels where the entity does not transfer substantially all the risks and benefits of ownership of the vessel are classified as operating leases.
 Lease income on operating leases is recognised on a straight-line basis over the lease term.
+Contingent rents are recognised as revenue in the period in which they are earned.

+(Amounts presented in thousands of U.S. Dollars- except for share, per share and warrants data, unless otherwise stated)

-Contingent rents are recognised as revenue in the period in which they are earned. - 2.24 Insurance: The Company recognizes insurance claim recoveries for insured losses incurred on damage to vessels.
+- 2 Basis of Preparation and Significant Accounting Policies (continued) - Insurance: The Company recognizes insurance claim recoveries for insured losses incurred on damage to vessels.
 Insurance claim recoveries are recorded, net of any deductible amounts, at the time the Company's vessels suffer insured damages.
 They include the recoveries from the insurance companies for the claims, provided there is evidence the amounts are virtually certain to be received. - 2.25 Share based compensation: Globus operates equity-settled, share-based compensation plans.
 The value of the service received in exchange of the grant of shares is recognized as an expense.
 The total amount to be expensed over the vesting period is determined by reference to the fair value of the share awards at the grant date.
-The relevant expense is recognized in the income statement component of the consolidated statement of comprehensive income, with a corresponding impact in equity. - Share capital: Common shares and preferred shares are classified as equity.
-Incremental costs directly attributable to the issue of new shares are recognised in equity as a deduction from the proceeds. - 2.27 Dividends: Dividends to shareholders are recognised in the period in which the dividends are declared and appropriately authorised and are accounted for as dividends payable until paid. - 2.28 Non-current assets held for sale: Non-current assets and disposal groups classified as held for sale are measured at the lower of carrying amount and fair value less costs to sell.
-If the carrying amount exceeds fair value less costs to sell, the Company recognises a loss under reversal of impairment/(impairment loss) in the income statement component of the consolidated statement of comprehensive income, if the non-current asset or disposal group is subsequently remeasured at fair value less costs to sell, any difference with the carrying amount is recognised under reversal of impairment/ (impairment loss) in the income statement component of the consolidated statement of comprehensive income.
+The relevant expense is recognized in the income statement component of the consolidated statement of comprehensive loss, with a corresponding impact in equity. - Share capital: Common shares and preferred shares are classified as equity.
+Incremental costs directly attributable to the issue of new shares are recognised in equity as a deduction from the proceeds. - 2.27 Dividends: Dividends to shareholders are recognised in the period in which the dividends are declared and appropriately authorised and are accounted for as dividends payable until paid. - Non-current assets held for sale: Non-current assets and disposal groups classified as held for sale are measured at the lower of carrying amount and fair value less costs to sell.
+If the carrying amount exceeds fair value less costs to sell, the Company recognises a loss under reversal of impairment/(impairment loss) in the income statement component of the consolidated statement of comprehensive loss, if the non-current asset or disposal group is subsequently remeasured at fair value less costs to sell, any difference with the carrying amount is recognised under reversal of impairment/ (impairment loss) in the income statement component of the consolidated statement of comprehensive loss.